TouK/nussknacker/README.md

 ## Scala compatibility

-Currently we do support Scala 2.12, we will cross publish when Flink supports Scala >= 2.13.
+Currently, we do support Scala 2.12, we will cross publish when Flink supports Scala >= 2.13.

 ## Flink compatibility

-We currently support only one Flink version (more or less latest one, please see flinkV in build.sbt).
+We currently support only one Flink version (more or less the latest one, please see flinkV in build.sbt).
 However, it should be possible to run Nussknacker with older Flink version.

 While we don't provide out-of-the-box